davidcalikes/Marvelous-Matching/docs/README.md

 There is an intermittant audio bug that occurs when a user interacts with an audio feature via some ios mobile devices.

 Initially the audio will play as normal but will not play the same audio file again properly until after 3 or 4 seconds.
-Even though it doesn't really affect the operation in a special educational setting (as users would normally require time to consider their answers), I am still in the process of finding a solution to this issue that appears to be widely known as a fault within the ios operating system.
+Even though it doesn't affect the operation in a special educational setting (as users would normally require time to consider their answers), I am still trying to find a solution to this issue that appears to be widely known as a fault within the ios operating system.

 <img src="./readme_images/ios_bug.png">